PBearson/ESP32-With-ESP-PROG-Demo/README.md

 ![HiLetgo with ESP-PROG](https://user-images.githubusercontent.com/11084018/153796531-704a58bf-50ef-4992-ae5d-9f0b53731219.png)

 The purpose of this project is to show users how to pair the ESP-WROOM-32 development board with the ESP-PROG device.
 We will use Visual Studio Code and PlatformIO, which is a software plugin that enables app development on numerous IoT microcontrollers such as ESP32.
-Using VSCode and PlatformIO, we will import an example ESP32 project into our workspace, compile it, upload it, and perform some debugging all through the ESP-PROG debugger debugging board.
+Using VSCode and PlatformIO, we will import an example ESP32 project into our workspace, compile it, upload it, and perform some debugging all through the ESP-PROG debugger board.

 ## Prerequisites